On this page:

 Supporting solar installers to navigate solar system installation in Victoria

-To support the introduction of the new emergency backstop requirements from 1 October 2024 for all new and replacement solar systems (less than or equal to 200kVA), this guide contains a summary of steps and helpful links to more detailed information for the various stages of the installation journey.
+To support the introduction of the new emergency backstop requirements from 1 October 2024, this guide contains a summary of steps and helpful links to more detailed information for the various stages of the installation journey.

 Process overview